aciurlik/Summer-Research/README.md

 ## Introduction
   #### Purpose
-     This program is intended to be a useful tool for advising, so that Furman advisors can spend less time scheduling courses and more time planning life pathways.
+     This program is intended to be a useful tool for advising, so that Furman advisors can spend less time scheduling courses and more time planning life pathways, and students will be able to experiment more with their potential paths at Furman.
   #### Goals
     Usable by faculty and students
       including the old professors who are scared of computers